Rustam200391/user-admin/README.md

 ## Test application for displaying a list of users taken from the api

 The application uses the react-redux library and react-router-dom and react-dom packages.
+To install the library, use the npm install react-redux command.
+To install routers, use the npm i react-router-dom command

 # Getting Started with Create React App